MariaMa-GitHub/sTEAM/README.md

 # sTEAM — Interactive Game Visualizations

 ## Project Overview
 sTEAM is an interactive data visualization project exploring various aspects of video games, including player behavior, game categories, and gameplay mechanics.
 The project consists of five interactive visualizations.
-Each visualization has its own dedicated webpage, and a combined overview of all five visualizations is also presented on the main index page.
+A combined overview of all visualizations is presented on the main index page.

 All visualizations were built using HTML, CSS, JavaScript, and the D3.js library.